mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Watch the first official trailer for The Mandalorian Season 2, premiering October 30 on Disney+
+  - European Space Agency awards $153 million contract for its first planetary defense mission
      <hr/>

-      - *Disney has released the first trailer for the second season of The Mandalorian, and it actually provides a lot of plot detail via voice over of a conversation behind main character Mando and someone directing him as to what he should do with The Child (aka Ba…*
+      - *The European Space Agency (ESA) is doing its part to help protect the Earth from any errant asteroids that may threaten terrestrial life, awarding a €129.4 million ($153 million) contract to an industry consortium led by German space company OHB.
+The contract…*

-  - Long-range delivery drone maker Volansi raises $50M
+  - Black Tech Pipeline proves the 'pipeline problem' isn't real
       <hr/>

-      - *Robotics generally have seen an increase in interest during the pandemic, so it makes perfect sense that investors are taking a closer look at autonomous drone delivery.
-That’s good news for Volansi, which just announced a $50 million Series B. The round, led…*
+      - *The tech industry has become known as a place that is predominantly white and male.
+Contrary to the misguided popular belief, it’s not a pipeline problem as much as it’s a retention problem.
+Black Tech Pipeline, aims to debunk that myth and help support Black…*

-  - CBS All Access to rebrand to Paramount+, expand internationally in 2021
+  - ZenHub's new automation tools improve developer hand-offs in GitHub
       <hr/>

-      - *Viacom-owned streaming service CBS All Access is becoming Paramount+, the company announced this morning.
-The name change, which will take place next year, aims to better reflect the expanded content lineup that has joined the service following the Viacom-CBS…*
+      - *ZenHub, the popular project management solution for GitHub users, today announced the launch of its new features for automating hand-offs between teams.
+The idea behind Automated Workflows, as it is called, is to remove some of the manual busywork of updating…*

-  - Here's what’s on tap for day two of Disrupt 2020
+  - Kleiner prints gold with Desktop Metal, netting a roughly 10x return
       <hr/>

-      - *Who needs caffeine after day one of Disrupt 2020?
-Don’t know about you, but we’re flying high on entrepreneurial euphoria.
-Are you buckled in and ready to take on day two?
-Let’s look at just some of the events of the day.
-You’ve got your work — and fun — cut …*
+      - *Desktop Metal is one of the most interesting startups to come out of Boston in some time, with a technology designed to “print metal.”
+That’s a potentially huge expansion for the 3D printing market, where flexible polymers are the norm, a material that limits…*

-  - Brazil's banks try to outflank challengers by investing in a $15 million round for Quanto
+  - Watch the first official trailer for The Mandalorian Season 2, premiering October 30 on Disney+
       <hr/>

-       - *Trying to outflank competition from neo banks and other potential challengers, two of Brazil’s largest financial services institutions, Bradesco and Itaú Unibanco, have invested in Quanto, a company developing technology to let retailers and other businesses …*
+       - *Disney has released the first trailer for the second season of The Mandalorian, and it actually provides a lot of plot detail via voice over of a conversation behind main character Mando and someone directing him as to what he should do with The Child (aka Ba…*